Key Concepts for a Feasibility Study

 Profit is the difference between revenue generated less the COGS and the total expenses incurred for a particular period.

-At this stage, if you have been thinking about your co-op business idea you will have a pretty good idea of what is the price you can get for your product, what it will cost you to buy or manufacture them, and also what the other expenses are that you must pay in order for the business to operate.
+At this stage, if you have been thinking about your co-op business idea you will have a pretty good idea of what price you can get for your product, what it will cost you to buy or manufacture them, and also what the other expenses are that you must pay in order for the business to operate.
 Now you must take the next step help to determine if the business can be viable.
 To do this we will start by doing a breakeven analysis.

 This analysis can be done by determining the number of units (products) you need to sell, if you are manufacturing, or alternately the total value of the sales (numbers of units time the price) in dollars that are required.